How to make successful virtual B2B pitch meetings

 Don’t be that person that’s fumbling words as you read them of the presentation, because this is the first time you’re seeing it.
 A lot of people leave the creation of the slides to someone else and don’t prepare the parts they’ll be presenting and it shows.

-Present your presentation for them just like you would for potential clients and ask for their feedback.
-Every successful sales pitch starts with great preparations.
+Present your virtual sales pitch for them just like you would for potential clients and ask for their feedback.
+Every successful sales meeting starts with great preparations.

 Put the focus on the value of your service